 - User Error.
-Somebody has referenced a symbol and has either forgotten to define it or has incorrectly defined it. - Undefined symbol ARM_switch8 or ARM_ll<xxxx> functions
+Somebody has referenced a symbol and has either forgotten to define it or has incorrectly defined it. - Undefined symbol ARM_switch8 or ARM_11<xxxx> functions

+The helper functions are automatically generated into the object file by the compiler.

+--- Note ---

 An undefined reference error can, however, still be generated if linking objects from legacy projects where the helper functions are in the h_xxx libraries (h indicates that these are compiler helper libraries, rather than standard C library code).
 Re-compile the object or ensure that these libraries can be found by the linker.

-- When attempting to refer to a function/entity in C from a function/entity in C++.
-This is caused by C++ name mangling, and can be avoided by marking C functions extern "C". - Undefined symbol thunk{v:0,-44} to Foo_i::~Foo_i() (referred from Bar_i.o)

-The symbol thunk{v:0,-44} to Foo_i::~Foo_i() is a wrapper function round the regular Foo_i::~Foo_i().

-Foo_i is a derived class of some other base class, therefore:

-- it has a base-class vtable for when it is referred to by a pointer to that base class - the base-class vtable has an entry for the thunk - the destructor thunk is output when the actual (derived class) destructor is output.

-Therefore, to avoid the error, ensure this destructor is defined.

-<type> section <object1>(<section1>) attributes {<attributes>} incompatible with neighboring section <object2>(<section2>).
+When attempting to refer to a function/entity in C from a function/entity in C++.
+This is caused by C++ name mangling, and can be avoided by marking C functions extern "C".
+Undefined symbol thunk{v:0,-44} to Foo_i::~Foo_i() (referred from Bar_i.o) The symbol thunk{v:0,-44} to Foo_i::~Foo_i() is a wrapper function round the regular Foo_i::~Foo_i().
+Foo_i is a derived class of some other base class, therefore: it has a base-class vtable for when it is referred to by a pointer to that base class the base-class vtable has an entry for the thunk the destructor thunk is output when the actual (derived class) destructor is output.
+Therefore, to avoid the error, ensure this destructor is defined. <type> section <object1>(<section1>) attributes {<attributes>} incompatible with neighboring section <object2>(<section2>).
 This error occurs when the default ordering rules used by the linker (RO followed by RW followed by ZI) are violated.
-This typically happens when one uses +FIRST or +LAST, for example in a scatter file, attempting to force RW before RO.

-<type> region <regionname> size (<size> bytes) exceeds limit (<limit> bytes).

-Execution region ROM_EXEC size (4208184 bytes) exceeds limit (4194304 bytes).
+This typically happens when one uses +FIRST or +LAST, for example in a scatter file, attempting to force RW before RO. <type> region <regionname> size (<size> bytes) exceeds limit (<limit> bytes).
+Example: Execution region ROM_EXEC size (4208184 bytes) exceeds limit (4194304 bvtes).
 This can occur where a region has been given an (optional) maximum length in the scatter file, but this size of the code/data being placed in that region has exceeded the given limit.
 This error is suppressible with --diag_suppress 6220.
 For example, this might occur when using .ANYnum selectors with the ALIGN directive in a scatter file to force the linker to insert padding.
 You might be able to fix this using the --any_contingency option.

-• Placing unassigned sections with the .ANY module selector on page 8-25.

-- -- any contingency on page 2-8 - --diag suppress=tag[,tag,...] on page 2-47.

-<type1> region <regionname1> with <addrtype1> range [<base1>,<limit1>) overlaps with <type2> region <regionname2> with <addrtype2> range [<base2>,<limit2>).
+See the following in Using the Linker: Placing unassigned sections with the .ANY module selector on page 8-25.
+See the following in the Linker Reference: --any contingency on page 2-8 --diag suppress=tag[,tag,...] on page 2-47. <type1> region <regionname1> with <addrtype1> range [<base1>,<limit1>) overlaps with <type2> region <regionname2> with <addrtype2> range [<base2>,<limit2>).